 OFFICIALS – CLASSIFICATION, ROLES & DUTIES

+All Officials must be members of their respective federations.

 CWWC and Confederation Council Members are the Officials by function.
-They nominate the complete team of Officials for the event sport part, which includes: Technical Delegate, Chief Judge, Head Judges, Safety Captain, Chief of the Course, Competition Manager, Dock Marshals and assistants, Judges and Scorers.
+They nominate the complete team of Officials for the event sport part, which includes: Technical Delegate, Competition Manager, Chief Judge, Head Judges, Safety Captain, Chief of the Course, , Dock Marshals and assistants, Judges and Scorers.
 At large events, more officials can be nominated with additional duties required for a good coordination, such as registration, cable operation, doping control, cable security, features, safety, TV Production, water rescue, medical team, team captains coordinator etc.,

 Officials achieve qualification levels by attending seminars and taking exams.
 CWWC and confederation council members are elected through IWWF procedures.
 Some Officials for large events are selected on their area of expertise, experience in sport and availability.

 Officials qualification levels are *(1 Star) to ******(6 Star).
 Officials will need at least the same number of stars as the event.
 For International events, all officials including the scorer will require the education from the International Seminar.
-The Chief Judge must have at least 4 Stars and the scorer at least 3 Stars.
+(A Seminar conducted by CWWC approved Instructor, held in English).

 Gaining levels for Officials